lomlo/CV/README.md

 **Teaching Assistent** (2015 Feb - Sept)
 :date: Planning and teaching phonetics for three - four children <br/>
 :books: Adapting to unique behaviours of the children and learning sign language<br/>
-:couple_with_heart: Learning how to manage poor behaviour and behavioural outbursts
+:sparkling_heart: Learning how to manage poor behaviour and behavioural outbursts

 **Mental Health Support Worker**

 :date: Managing and recording medication records <br/>
 :books: Adapting to unique behaviours of males with ill-mental health <br/>
-:couple_with_heart: Monitoring behaviour to identify the types of support  required
+:sparkling_heart: Monitoring behaviour to identify the types of support  required

 ## <a name="Rightnow">What I'm up to right now </a>